pcoronau/insight/README.md

 in 5 different areas: management, salary, work/life balance, company culture and career opportunities.

 I use the reviews to generate a simplified score in any area and company selected by the user.
-To do so, I use glove, a word embedding algorithm, able to capture analogies, synonyms and antonyms.
+To do so, I use glove, a word embedding algorithm, able to capture analogies, synonyms and antonyms, in general the semantic meaning of the word.
 My tool outputs a bar chart and a pie chart for each area, along with a boxplot indicating where in the distribution the selected company lies, as well as scores for popular categories.